shenjiaxing/shenjiaxing.github.io/_pages/about.md

 ---

 <!-- <span class='anchor' id='about-me'></span> -->
-I am Assistant Professor at Lingnan University.
+I am Assistant Professor at School of Data Science, Lingnan University.
 I hold a B.E. degree from Jilin University (2014) and a Ph.D. degree from The Hong Kong Polytechnic University (2019), with additional research experience gained during a visiting scholarship at MIT Media Lab in 2017.

 My research centers on AIoT-empowered Human Dynamics, a field that strives to decode human behavior and deliver practical insights by weaving together cross-disciplinary knowledge with AI and IoT.
 Within this domain, my research interests span Context-aware Computing, Mobile Computing, Data Mining, and Generative AI.